-An appointment letter is the document which gives a kick start to an employment relationship.
+An appointment letter is a document which gives a kick start to an employment relationship.
 Sending an appointment letter is a formal way to communicate to the candidate that yes, he/she has been chosen for the required position and hence is given this opportunity to start a new professional journey with your organization.
 An appointment letter allows you to document the key points about the job you are offering to the candidate.
-You must know to how to write an appointment letter, if your organization is on a hiring spree.
+You must know how to write an appointment letter if your organization is on a hiring spree.

 People often get confused between the questions: What is an appointment letter? and What is an offer letter?
 An offer letter or the ‘Letter of Intent’ reiterates that a company has decided to offer an employment opportunity to a deserving candidate and details like compensation and joining date.
 Most companies also request necessary documents, like certified copies and photographs for employee verification.
 However, an appointment letter is issued after the offer is accepted and it should reflect every required job detail, including salary, other benefits, work schedule, and important procedures.

 While drafting an appointment letter, you need to ensure that being an HR manager or a recruiter, you don’t promise more than you can actually deliver.
-Keep the tone direct and positive, and let the candidates know why they have been chosen, while recognizing the skills and experience they bring to your company.
+Keep the tone direct and positive, and let the candidates know why they have been chosen while recognizing the skills and experience they bring to your company.

 Appointment Letter Sample